orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/guardian_registration.md

 ## Guardian Registration
 In order to participate in the voting, a Guardian must first register.
-An Orbs Guardian is identified and delegated to by her Ethereum address.
+An Orbs Guardian is identified and delegated to by an Ethereum address.

 This document walks you through the registration process of Guardians using the MyCrypto desktop wallet application.
 Any wallet software may be used, and the choice of MyCrypto here is for illustration only.